romnn/microgpusim/WIP.md

     - this prob wont be interesting for l1, but maybe l2?

 - DONE:

+  - DONE: fix ipoly hash function
+  - DONE: update babelstream plots with option to output per kernel stats
+  - DONE: static dispatch in l2d cache controller..
+  - DONE: fix babelstream plots and table
+  - DONE: test the lazy fetch on read policy if the performance is similar
+  - FAIL improve the l1 latency queue cycle
+  - DONE: remove dead code/cleanup
+  - DONE: check if we can remove locks from the pipeline registers
+  - DONE: make stats per kernel and combine them in the stats() in liib
+  - DONE: make operand collector a reference
+  - DONE: make barriers a reference
+  - DONE: make scoreboard a reference
+  - DONE: why does accelsim get 2x as fast for lazy fetch on read ???
+  - SKIP: overall correlation plots revamped

   - FAILED: collect traces on das5 titanx
   - DONE: commit and fix compilation on das and on CI